Skip to content

 Plan the sprint with the full backlog in front of you

-TARO's sprint planning pulls directly from your backlog already ranked by Auto Prioritization.
-Set the sprint name, goal, start and end dates, then drag tasks from the backlog into the sprint.
-TARO shows capacity signals for each team member as you add tasks, so you commit to a sprint that reflects what the team can actually deliver not an optimistic stack that collapses by day 3.
+Sprint planning pulls from your backlog, already ranked by Auto Prioritization.
+Set the name, goal, and dates, then drag tasks in.
+TARO shows capacity signals per member as you go, so you commit to a deliverable sprint.

 Track